Dynamic-Capital/Dynamic-Capital/dynamic-capital-ton/apps/miniapp/README.md

 SUPABASE_ANON_KEY=<anon-key>
 ```

+Set `NEXT_PUBLIC_TON_NETWORK=testnet` to point Tonkeeper connections at the
+testnet infrastructure.
+Override `NEXT_PUBLIC_TONKEEPER_*` if you need custom
+Tonkeeper endpoints (they default to mainnet values).
+The
-The `NEXT_PUBLIC_SUPABASE_*` values enable live subscription plan updates inside
+`NEXT_PUBLIC_SUPABASE_*` values enable live subscription plan updates inside the
-the Mini App by connecting directly to Supabase Realtime.
+Mini App by connecting directly to Supabase Realtime.

 ## Key scripts